-All learn to swim providers (not-for profit and for-profit) must be formerly affiliated or registered with Swimming SA, Recreation SA, AUSTSWIM Limited, The Royal Life Saving Society of Australia (SA Branch), the Australian Swimming Coaches and Teachers Association SA (Swim Australia) or the Australian Swim Schools Association.
+All learn to swim providers (not-for profit and for-profit) must be formerly affiliated or registered with Swimming SA, Surf Life Saving SA, AUSTSWIM Limited, The Royal Life Saving Society of Australia (SA Branch), the Australian Swimming Coaches and Teachers Association SA (Swim Australia) or the Australian Swim Schools Association.

 Private sport providers (for-profit businesses) are also eligible to register.
-However, the business must be registered and affiliated with the recognised State Sport Association for the sport that the business provides.
+However, the business must be registered and affiliated or have an agreement with the recognised state or national sporting association for the sport that the business provides.

-Private dance providers (for-profit businesses), that are a registered business, are eligible but must be registered with a peak dance association or Recreation SA.
+Private dance providers (for-profit businesses), that are a registered business, are eligible but must be registered with a peak dance association (eg: AusDance SA).

 You can review your club/business registration on the ASIC online Database.